GitMasterBart/DataprocessingEndassignment/README.md

 ![Workflow overview](results/dag.svg)

 This pipeline starts with BAM files and a fastq reference.
-BAM files are sorted on postion and an index is created for each BAM. mm10.fa are called on the sorted BAM this result in a VCF(Variant Calling Format) file for each BAM.
+BAM files are sorted on postion and an index is created for each BAM. mm10.fa are called on the sorted BAM.
+This results in a VCF(Variant Calling Format) file for each BAM.
-Once all sample have been filtered all the VCF files that contain KO will be merged into 1 VCF.
+Once all samples have been filtered, all the VCF files that contain KO will be merged into 1 VCF.
 Next step is to create a histogram where the variants for each chromosome are displayed.

-To use this pipeline you need Bam files they can be downloaded form: https://usegalaxy.org/u/carlosfarkas/h/test-sall2-ko-rna-seq-gse123168-1
+To use this pipeline you need Bam files.
+They can be downloaded from: https://usegalaxy.org/u/carlosfarkas/h/test-sall2-ko-rna-seq-gse123168-1

 And the 2bit file from: